auth-global/self-documenting-cryptography/design-documents/g3p.md

 Homomorphic Encryption seems theoretically capable of hiding arbitrary state machines, which would then seem to be capable of defeating our tagging constructions.
 Thus our _traceable-or-useless_ secondary security goal might be too simplistic, somewhat in vain, or at least decidedly non-trivial.
 However, Homomorphic Encryption currently introduces 6+ orders of magnitude of overhead, and is unlikely to be practical in this application space anytime soon.
 Just to be safe, the G3P somewhat naively attempts to add another 4+ orders of magnitude of overhead on top of that, via PHKDF and bcrypt.

-Just as homomorphic transciphers are a research topic that seeks to design cryptographic primitives and constructions that are relatively efficient when executed inside an HE encrypted environment, there seems to be a need to research the dual problem: cryptographic primitives and constructions that are designed to be especially inefficient inside HE environments.
+Just as homomorphic transciphers are a research topic that seeks to design cryptographic primitives and constructions that are relatively efficient when executed inside an HE encrypted environment, the topic of cryptoacoustics seems to imply the need to research the dual problem: cryptographic primitives and constructions that are designed to be especially inefficient inside homomorphic execution environments.

 I don't know that there isn't a more efficient tag obscuration attack.
 Perhaps it would be specific to SHA256; such an attack need not depend on a general-purpose framework for encrypted computation such as HE.
 In any case, a meaningful tag obscuration attack would require a rather exotic SHA256 algorithm.
 It seems plausible that this exotic algorithm would impose significant overhead versus the native SHA256 algorithm.
 Thus we might as well try to hedge against any such hypothetical attack by attempting to amplify this plausible overhead.